 3. Grammar mistakes: Spelling and grammar mistakes can convey the wrong impression about your personality.
-You probably don’t care for anything, you did not receive a proper education, and you are probably addicted to Twitter and Facebook where grammar dies a natural death.
+You probably don’t care about anything, you did not receive a proper education, and you are probably addicted to Twitter and Facebook where grammar dies a natural death.
 Here is an example of “about myself” that reads like a jumbled puzzle.

 4. Don’t let family hijack your biodata: The below example shows an “about myself” description created by a sibling.
 It appears the sibling was seeking revenge on her and decided to write only about her family and where she works in the “about myself” section.

 Here is another example of a hijacked profile description.
 Prospective matches will probably wonder if this woman lives in a cage listening to music, reading children’s book (she is still innocent), and probably being fed via a tube as she is too delicate.

 Do this when writing about yourself for marriage biodata

 1. Showcase your personality: Take the time and effort to showcase your personality in the ‘about myself’ section of your biodata or matrimony profile.
 Here is a good example of someone who went the extra mile in making sure whoever reads her profile gets a complete picture of her personality, likes, and dislikes.